 Start prototyping web and mobile apps

-- Create a prototype from an image file or set of image files.
-You can embed the image in Justinmind, or link to an image file, which will automatically sync updates made to images from other design tools such as Adobe Photoshop or Illustrator to your Justinmind prototype.
+- Start from an image file or set of image files.
+You can embed the image in Justinmind, or link to an image file, which will automatically sync updates made to images from other design tools such as Adobe Photoshop or Illustrator to your Justinmind prototype

 - Create a prototype from another Justinmind .vp file.
-This option is useful for converting a prototype from one device type to another (e.g. converting a web prototype into a mobile prototype)
+This option is useful for converting a prototype from one device type to another (e.g. changing a web prototype into a mobile prototype)

 Click “Back” to return to the list of available device templates or “Finish” to complete the set up of your wireframe or prototype.